k8snetworkplumbingwg/multus-cni/doc/how-to-use.md

 #### Lauch pod with json annotation with interface

-You can also specify interface name as adding `"interfaceRequest": "<ifname>"`.
+You can also specify interface name as adding `"interface": "<ifname>"`.

 ```
 # Execute following command at Kubernetes master